Skip to content

 What is Input Validation?

-Input validation is checking user input to ensure it's valid and meets the expected criteria.
-Think about when you order something from a website, you fill out forms with your payment information, and you have to use valid characters to submit the form – this is input validation.
+Input validation for secure coding involves checking user input to ensure it’s valid and meets the expected criteria.
+Think about when you order something from a website — you fill out forms with your payment information, and you have to use valid characters to submit the form.

 Syntactic vs. Semantic Input Validation